-See green route on inside map.
-I Total Drive Time: 40 minutes
+Total Drive Time: 40 minutes

 This route is a great low-elevation option with views of Boulder's Flatirons.
 From Boulder, head south on Hwy.
 93 and take a left on Hwy.
 128. The road here is fit for a luxury car commercial.
-It snakes its ways through halcyon meadows and rolling hills, and you will pass several impressively large wind turbines at the National Wind Technology Center on your right.
-After three miles, stop at the pull-off at the top of the hill and look back to the Flatirons - a full, panoramic effect you can't get while in town.
+It snakes its ways through halcyon meadows and rolling hills, and you will pass several impressively large wind turbines at the National Wind Technology Center 24 on your right.
+After three miles, stop at the pull-off at the top of the hill and look back to the Flatirons a full, panoramic effect you can't get while in town.
 Continue on, making a left at McCaslin Road to connect to Hwy.
 36 (also called the Boulder Turnpike).
 On Hwy.
-36, pull off at Davidson Mesa (follow the signs for visitor information) for photo ops of Boulder Valley farmland, the red rooftops of University of Colorado and the snow-capped Rocky Mountains beyond.
-Continue back into Boulder to complete your loop.
+36, pull off at Davidson Mesa 25 (follow the signs for visitor information) to pick up some visitor brochures from the self-service kiosk and snap photos of Boulder Valley farmland, the red rooftops of University of Colorado and the snow-capped Rocky Mountains beyond.
+Continue west back into Boulder to complete your loop.